 Later in the late 1800s, Germany came up with ceramic dolls that had spring-connected moving heads.
 They called them “bobbers” and “nodders”.
 Later in the U.S. during the 1920s “bobbleheads” (also known as bobbleheads) were produced as collector items in small quantities.
 They were made to look like well-known personalities such as professional athletes.
 By the year 2000, these caricature bobbleheads were made of resin and plastic.
 Because these materials were cheaper, they were produced in larger quantities and distributed as memorabilia and consumer purchase incentives.
 Several distributors copyrighted their own term for the bobbleheads including Funko Wacky Wobblers, NECA Head Knockers, and Adams Apples Bopp’n’ Heads.

-The popularity of these caricature dolls remains high and since their inception, no matter what the bobblehead name is, they leave an impression and keep us amused.
+The popularity of these caricature dolls remains high since their inception.
+No matter what character is used and no matter what name is used, they all keep us amused.